EOU Mountie Pass System

 EOU IT recommends passwords have the following characteristics:

-- The password contains less than fifteen characters
+- The password contains less than twenty characters

 - The password is a word found in a dictionary (English or foreign)